A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 (Adapted from photo in “US Open Transformation Update”)

-Tip #3: Do NOT buy a “Grounds Admission” pass to save money until you’ve explored whether reserved day session seats in Ashe or Armstrong are also available for around the same price!
+Tip #3: Do NOT buy a “Grounds Admission” pass until you’ve explored whether reserved day session seats in Ashe or Armstrong are also available for around the same price!

 Tip #4: Go for quality over quantity.